GlueOps/glueops-dev/docs/deploy-applications/hello-world.md

 :::note

-Once you push up your changes visit your github repository actions page.
-You can find it at: https://github.com/<ORG_NAME>/<REPO_NAME>/actions.
-You should see the status of `Publish to GHCR.io` within this page.
-And if you see nothing but "Green" circles then everything completed successfully.
+Once you push up your changes visit your github repository actions page to view the status.
+You can find it at: https://github.com/<MY_ORG>/<MY_REPO>/actions.
+If you see nothing but "Green" circles then everything completed successfully.
 If you see any "Red" circles then you may need to revisit the steps above before continuing.
-In the end you should see an artifact(s) published to: https://github.com/<ORG_NAME>/<REPO_NAME>/packages
+In the end you should see an artifact(s) published to: https://github.com/<MY_ORG>/<MY_REPO>/packages.
 :::

 ## Let's deploy your app!